 Other areas in which palliative care can be received will depend on the situation, however they are usually within a hospital.

-At Kew Gardens, our carers and palliative care specialists work together to ensure that optimal care and support services are provided to patients and their loved ones.
+At Kew Gardens, our carers and palliative care specialists work together to ensure that optimal care and support services are provided to residents and their loved ones.

 The Principles of Palliative Care